chadmcinnis/migration_repo_template/README.md

 	...
 }
 ```
-### Default fields
+### Fallback values in reference data mapping
-All mapping files (locations.tsv, material_types.tsv, locations.tsv etc) have a mechanism that allows you to add * to legacy fields in a row, and add the default value from folio in the folio_code/folio_name column.
+All mapping files (locations.tsv, material_types.tsv, locations.tsv etc) have a mechanism that allows you to add * to legacy fields in a row, and add the falback value from folio in the folio_code/folio_name column.
 If the mapping fails, the script will assign this value to the records created.
-Good practice is to have migration-specific value for defaults to be able to locate the records in FOLIO
+Good practice is to have migration-specific value as a falback value to be able to locate the records in FOLIO

 ## locations.tsv